 The Marketing Funnel

-The funnel is a fundamental marketing concept that maps out the customer journey from awareness to purchase.
-At each stage, the number of customers advancing on this journey will diminish, but the ones who do advance will become more and more informed, engaged and intent on buying what you’re selling.
+The marketing funnel is a fundamental concept that maps out the customer journey from awareness to purchase.
+At each stage, the number of customers advancing on this journey will diminish, but the ones who do advance will become more and more informed, engaged, and intent on buying what you’re selling.

 The ultimate goal of your marketing strategy is to earn purchases.
-By the time your campaigns have influenced a potential customer to buy from you, you need to be sure your website is ready to facilitate their purchase action quickly and fluidly.
+By the time your campaigns have influenced a potential customer to buy, you need to be sure your website is ready to facilitate their purchase action quickly and fluidly.
 Make sure your website is designed with an ideal conversion flow to move users along from product pages to checkout with as little friction as possible.